Youssef-Wahba/Memmory-Allocation-Simulator/README.md

 the memory contents so as to place all free memory together in one large block.

-Add compaction (as option for the user): in compaction you shuffle the memory contents so as to place all free memory together in one large block.

 Input will be as follows:
 - Number of partition
 - Partition name and its size.